Mamta Sharma and Nagma Mali from left | Photo: Dipendra Rokka

 Twenty years since Mamta saw her father last, she and her family have come a long way.
 Now 24, Mamta is a civil engineer and currently employed at the District Coordination Committee, Ministry of Federal Affairs and Local Administration, in Kathmandu.

 For Mamta and Bibek, their father is almost a “mythical character”.
 They put bits and pieces of information they have heard growing up and constructed an imaginary father figure.
 “We make out that he was creative, benevolent and playful,” says Mamta.

-She remembers that he would brought them chocolates and toys and played with them.
+She remembers him bringing chocolates and toys and playing with them.